Since the beginning of the Meiji Restoration in the late 19th century, Japan had rapidly modernised their country, industry, and military.

 Even though Japan had left the League of Nations, the atrocities in Nanjing forced other countries, particularly the United States of America, to stop trading with Japan, which reduced their income further.

-America refused to start trading again until Japan withdrew from China.
+As such, America refused to start trading again until Japan until they had entirely withdrawn from China.

 This would lead to the famous attack on Pearl Harbor in December 1941.